royforestano/2022_NeurIPS_Ariel_Challenge/README.md

 # 2022_NeurIPS_Ariel_Challenge

+Our Team, 'Gators', consisting of me, alongside Alex Roman, Eyup Unlu, and Professors Konstantin Matchev and Katia Matcheva, won the Regular Track for this competition and placed second in the Light Track.

-In this repsoitory, we will first use a neural network in order to predict an 18-dimensional space consisting of the 16th, 50th, and 84th percentiles (Light Track) of planet parameters (T,ln(H2O),ln(CO2),ln(CH4),ln(CO),ln(NH3)) from a 52-dimensional space of spectra values (one dimension for each wavelength bin), as well as, a 9 dimensional space of planet paramters.
+In this repsoitory, we will first use a PyTorch neural network in order to predict an 18-dimensional space consisting of the 16th, 50th, and 84th percentiles (Light Track) of planet parameters (T,ln(H2O),ln(CO2),ln(CH4),ln(CO),ln(NH3)) from a 52-dimensional space of spectra values (one dimension for each wavelength bin), as well as, a 9 dimensional space of planet paramters.
 Then, we will use a similar model to predict the full distribution of the planet parameters (Regular Track).
 For the regular track, I did not include this hdf5 file here, it can be reproduced from the Ariel baseline solution notebook.
 The Ariel Baseline solution was included in this notebook, along with their helper functions in order to see how to compute the spec_matrix.
 I added their Light Track solution, which is the Ariel submission csv file.

 Data Files from NeurIPS 2022 Ariel Data Challenge: